jusdeliens/xihara/README.md

 # Xihara
-A playfull way to teach machine learning skills by giving the ability to Ova bots to recognize colors with its camereye 👁️
+A playfull way to teach machine learning by giving the ability to Ova bots to recognize colors with its camereye 👁️

 [![A playfull challenge where students compete with others by developping the best machine learning algorithms](xihara-challenge.png)](http://www.youtube.com/watch?v=3O7sKRbIdt4 "Video Title")